By Awesome Supplements, Read time: 7 minutes

 Listen to your own body, although the above amounts are clearly stated in the literature, the lower-middle end of the range tends to be most peoples’ sweet spot in our experience, and we do not recommend going any higher than the top end.

-If you’d like to benefit from a standardised, personalisable caffeine dose, Awesome Caffeine tabs which also contain theanine, a nootropic able to stabilise the stimulant effects of caffeine so you avoid jitters and experience a clean focus effect are the perfect answer!
+If you’d like to benefit from a standardised, personalisable caffeine dose, Awesome Focus which also contain theanine, a nootropic able to stabilise the stimulant effects of caffeine so you avoid jitters and experience a clean focus effect are the perfect answer!
 Grab yours HERE!